 The board of directors appointed an audit committee to monitor the integrity of our firm's consolidated financial statements, its system of internal controls and the independence and performance of its internal and independent auditors.
 The audit committee also selects our independent auditors.
 The audit committee is governed by a written charter adopted by the board of directors.
-A copy of the audit committee charter can be found as Annex A to this proxy statement and through the Investor Relations page of our website at www.crai.com.
+A copy of the audit committee charter is available through the Investor Relations page of our website at www.crai.com.

 The audit committee currently consists of three non-employee directors.
 Each member of the audit committee is "independent" within the meaning of the Nasdaq Stock Market's marketplace rules.
-Dr. Kaysen served on the audit committee during fiscal 2003 but did not participate in the preparation of this report.